RyoJerryYu/protoc-gen-pluginx/cmd/protoc-gen-ts-grpc-gateway-cli/README.md

 ### TODO:

-- [ ] Create: body did not send in request
+- [ ] Create: body did not send in request: body did not annotated in rpc option
 - [ ] CreateBook: do not support query params for post method
 - [ ] CheckPostQueryParams: query params did not pass to server in post method
 - [ ] body field do not work well with repeated field